-Students must have a faculty advisor review and approve their proposals before they are submitted to the Committee.
+Students should discuss their proposals with a faculty advisor before they are submitted to the Committee.
 Students should expect substantive feedback from their advisors and are advised to leave ample time for review and revision prior to submitting their proposal.
-The Submission Form must be signed by your faculty advisor to indicate their approval of your project.
+After online submission, the proposal will be forwarded to the faculty advisor for official approval.

 The Committee encourages you to ask questions before submitting a proposal.
-The Chair and the IRB Administrative Assistant welcome your questions at any time.
+The Chairs and the IRB Administrative Assistant, Kayla Johnston, welcome your questions at any time.
 A list of committee members can also be found on the Committee Members page.

 Some proposals require additional materials beyond the Submission Form.
 Please see the Submission Forms & Materials page for a checklist and further instructions.

 Investigators should expect to receive feedback and requests for revisions from the Committee after the initial review.
-Revisions are typically reviewed by the Chair within a few days.
+Revisions are typically reviewed within one week.
 Approval is granted once the Committee’s concerns have been addressed by the investigator.

 All revisions require review and approval by a faculty advisor, so it is important to work closely with them throughout the review process.

 Investigators must submit addenda to the IRB if there are any changes to the research protocol.
-Addenda can be submitted in the form of an email to Joan Meyer at firstname.lastname@example.org outlining the changes to your research.
-Your addendum will be forwarded to the committee and you will hear back with requests for more information, changes, or approval within a few days.
+Addenda can be submitted through the online portal.
+You will hear back with an approval or a request for more information within one week.